 About Midwest City's Chief of Police

-He is married to his wife Sandy and they have three children.
+Clabes has been married 24 years to his beautiful wife Sandy and they have three wonderful children.

 Clabes is a graduate of the FBI National Academy, United States Secret Service Dignitary Protective Services program, active with the Midwest City Chamber of Commerce, past president of the Metro Chief’s Association, a longtime board member for the Oklahoma Association of Chief’s of Police (a statewide organization).
 He is an adjunct professor at Rose State College, was an Advisory Board of the Oklahoma City National Memorial Institute for the Prevention of Terrorism and a member of the City of Choctaw Planning Commission.
 Clabes was appointed by Governor Mary Fallin as commissioner for the Department of Human Services in 2012, commissioner for the Oklahoma Bureau of Narcotics and Dangerous Drugs in 2013 and also served on the Oklahoma Commission for School Security with Lieutenant Governor Todd Lamb.
 He is a longtime member of Meadowood Baptist Church.